Salem, Oregon: Europeans

 The first people of European descent arrived in the area as early as 1812; they were animal trappers and food gatherers for the fur trading companies in Astoria, Oregon.

 The first permanent American settlement in the area was the Jason Lee Methodist mission (1840) located in the area north of Salem known as Wheatland.
 In 1842, the missionaries established the Oregon Institute (the forerunner of Willamette University) in the area that was to become the site of Salem.
 In 1844, the mission was dissolved and the town site established.

 In 1851, Salem became the territorial capital after it was moved from Oregon City.
 The capital was moved briefly to Corvallis in 1855, but was moved back to Salem permanently that same year.
 Salem incorporated as a city in 1857, and with the coming of statehood in 1859, it became the state capital.

 Capitol buildings

 Oregon has had three capitol buildings in Salem.
 A two-story state house, which had been occupied for only two months, burned to the ground in December 1855.
 Oregon's second capitol building was completed in 1876 on the site of the original.
-The Revival-style building was based in part on the U.S. Capitol building.
+The Greek Revival-style building was based in part on the U.S. Capitol building.
 The building received its distinctive copper dome in 1893.
 On April 25, 1935, this building was also destroyed by fire.
 The third and current Oregon State Capitol was completed on the same site in 1938.
-It is recognizable by its distinctive pioneer statue atop the capitol dome that is plated with gold-leaf and officially named the Oregon Pioneer.
+It faces north instead of west like its predecessor, and is recognizable by its distinctive pioneer statue atop the capitol dome that is plated with gold-leaf and officially named the Oregon Pioneer.